Ghost vs MemberPress for Membership Sites

 WordPress needs 10 plugins to match what Ghost includes.
 Compare newsletters, memberships, SEO, security, and true costs for bloggers in 2026.

-Ghost charges 0% revenue share; Substack takes 10% plus Apple fees.
-Compare newsletters, design, SEO, pricing, and ownership side by side.
+Ghost charges 0% revenue share; Substack takes 10% plus Apple in-app fees.
+Newsletters, design, SEO, pricing, and ownership compared side by side for 2026.

 Beehiiv has ads and referrals.
 Ghost has 0% fees and full design control.
 Compare pricing, features, and ownership to find the right newsletter platform.